sid-agrawal/CellulOS-Docs/docs/source/design/design_known_limitations.md

 ### Runtime Metrics
 The system does not currently support calculating the model metrics (RSI & FR) at runtime.
 It would be possible to do so if we modify the model extraction utility to store the graph in a traversable data structure and implement the calculation algorithms.

+### Resource Space Metadata
+The system does not currently track where metadata is stored for particular resource spaces.
+For example, an address space is not associated with the structure containing its metadata.
+Another example is that the file system does not show an association between the file space and the blocks used for file system metadata (ie. superblock and inodes).
+At a finer granularity, we might even want to track where metadata is stored for particular edges of the model.

 ## Resource / PD Cleanup

 ### Fault Handler Dependencies
 The implementation does not explicitly track a "fault edge" between a PD and its fault handler, so it is unable to clean up a PD if its fault handler crashes.
 We suspect that this would be a non-configurable option to recursively follow fault edges and clean up all PDs along the path.

-### Resource Space Metadata
+### Cleaning up Resource Space Metadata
-The system does not currently track where metadata is stored for particular resource spaces.
-At a finer granularity, we might even want to track where metadata is stored for particular edges of the model.
+As noted in the section above, we don't track where metadata is stored for resource spaces.
 If we tracked a map relation from resource spaces to metadata, then we would count this relation as another potential dependency for resource space cleanup.

 ## PD Creation